60-6/sysview/readme.md

 # atlas
-arch linux system monitor and maintenance tool
+arch linux system monitor and maintenance tool packaged as a single bash function

-## usage
-it is a single bash function you can paste at the end of .bashrc, no installation needed
+you can use it by pasting it at the end of .bashrc

 doesn't leave any traces behind

-"atlas ?" for extra options
+"atlas ?" for help